davidebersani/davidebersani.github.io/index.markdown

 Designed and implemented a monitoring process for AI model performances.
 Data exposed on CloudWatch with custom dashboards.
 Possibility to set alarms on common models metrics (e.g. accuracy, f1-score).

 **Development of backend REST API and contributed to development of validation dashboard** Backend developed with FastAPI, exposes REST API.
-Integrated with DynamoDB.
+Integrated with DynamoDB.<br>
-Contributed to the development of a dashboard for validating model's predictions, providing groundtruth.
+Contributed to the development of a dashboard for validating model's predictions, providing groundtruth. <br>
 Developed with Angular.
-Deployed on Kubernetes.
+Deployed on Kubernetes.<br>

-**Design and development of workflow for data pipelines** Serveless solutions deployed on AWS.
+**Design and development of workflow for data pipelines** Serveless solutions deployed on AWS.<br>
 Workflow implemented with AWS StepFunctions.
-Steps developed with Lambda Functions or SageMaker Processing Job.
+Steps developed with Lambda Functions or SageMaker Processing Job.<br>
-Integrated with different types of sources: PostgreSQL, DynamoDB, Sharepoint.
+Integrated with different types of sources: PostgreSQL, DynamoDB, Sharepoint.<br>

 ## Java Software Engineer
-**Exeest Inc. [https://exeest.com/](https://exeest.com/), Rome, Italy** **May 2020 - July 2020**
+**Exeest Inc. [https://exeest.com/](https://exeest.com/), Rome, Italy**<br>
+**May 2020 - July 2020**
 I designed and implemented ad architecture for business monitoring in a microservices architecture.
-(Spring, Kubernetes, Fluentd, EFK, MongoDB).
+(Spring, Kubernetes, Fluentd, EFK, MongoDB).<br>
 This project is part of the work for my master degree.
 - Experience with microservices architecture
 - Monitoring microservices